The Indian Pulsar Timing Array Data Release 2: II. Customised Single-Pulsar Noise Analysis and Noise Budget: Noise modeling methodology

 \subsubsection{Free-Chromatic Noise}

-The treatment discussed in Section \ref{subsubsec:SCN} is not exhaustive since the geometry and distribution of density inhomogeneities as well as the turbulence spectrum of the IISM can vary from one line-of-sight to other.
+The treatment discussed in Section \ref{subsubsec:SCN} is not exhaustive since the geometry and distribution of density inhomogeneities as well as the turbulence spectrum of the IISM can vary from one line-of-sight to another.
 In order to take care of these effects, the chromatic index of this noise process is also set as a free parameter (hence the name `free'-chromatic noise), represented by $\chi_{\text{fcn}}$, such that the spectral density of the Fourier-basis GP takes the form

 In the present analysis, we incorporate the free-chromatic noise model instead of the scattering model to take into account the above mentioned variability in the chromatic power spectrum for different pulsars spanning different line-of-sights.
-This noise model is hitherto referred as \texttt{FCN} in the rest of the paper.
+This noise model is henceforth referred to as \texttt{FCN} in the rest of the paper.